DannyMac180/ReadsTracker/README.md

-# BookTracker
+# ReadsTracker
 Search and keep lists of the books you want to read, are reading and have finished reading.

-BookTracker is an app that allows you to search the Google Books API and add a book to one of three lists:
+ReadsTracker is an app that allows you to search the Google Books API and add a book to one of three lists:

 1. To Read
 2. Reading